-Cash flows from operating activities: Net cash used in operating activities for the year ended December 26, 2009 was primarily driven by our operating loss of \$155.7 million offset in part by non-cash charges including depreciation and amortization of \$32.9 million, stock-based compensation expense of \$20.8 million, deferred income tax benefit of \$39.1 million, provision for doubtful accounts receivable of \$5.0 million and provision for excess and obsolete inventories of \$7.0 million.
+Net cash used in operating activities for fiscal 2009 was primarily driven by our operating loss of \$155.7 million offset in part by non-cash charges including depreciation and amortization of \$32.9 million, stock-based compensation expense of \$20.8 million, deferred income tax benefit of

-The net change in operating assets and liabilities for the year ended December 26, 2009 was \$2.5 million consisting primarily of, an increase in deferred revenues due to lengthening of payment terms for certain customers, a decrease in refundable income taxes primarily due to the receipt of federal income tax refunds in fiscal 2009, as well as a decrease in prepaids and other current assets.
+\$39.1 million, provision for doubtful accounts receivable of \$5.0 million and provision for excess and obsolete inventories of \$7.0 million.

+The net change in operating assets and liabilities for fiscal 2009 was \$2.5 million consisting primarily of, an increase in deferred revenues due to lengthening of payment terms for certain customers, a decrease in refundable income taxes primarily due to the receipt of federal income tax refunds in fiscal 2009, as well as a decrease in prepaids and other current assets.
 This was offset in part by an increase in inventories due to lower shipments and a decrease in accounts payable and accruals.